richard523/t3-discord-art/README.md

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 Edited by Richard.
+[LinkedIn Here](https://www.linkedin.com/in/richard-john-reyes-gatchalian-28b844207/)

 ## What's next?
 How do I make an app with this?